MSnape/DataIntegrationResearch/README.md

 Dyslexia Diagnosis (.\multi_view_fusion\dyslexia_research)

-In both of these directories README.md files which detail how to run the necessary ipynb and py files.
+In both of these directories there are README.md files which detail how to run the necessary ipynb and py files.